r-o-b-b-y/my-resume/README.md

 ## ✍️ ➡️ 📄 👀 👍

+### Just edit the html then open it in your browser, ITS EASY AND SIMPLE!

 A build-less, easily shareable resume written in markdown and parsed using the marked JavaScript library.
 Styled with a GitHub markdown styles.
 Export to single file dependency-less HTML document or PDF for easy uploading and emailing.

  _A Low-Tech Resume for a High-Tech World_